 - In a separate bowl, beat together the buttermilk, mashed banana, eggs, melted coconut oil and vanilla paste, until thoroughly combined, light and airy.

 - Make a well in the centre of the flour mixture and pour the liquid into the bowl.

 - Stir the mixture briefly and then whisk until the ingredients are just evenly amalgamated.
 Be careful not to over-mix.

 - Let the mixture sit for 5 minutes whilst the bicarbonate of soda activates.

 - Prepare your frying pan by brushing (or sponging) with a little vegetable, sunflower or coconut oil and heat over a medium setting.

 - When the pan is hot, add a large spoonful of batter (I use a third-cup measure), and gently push out to form an American pancake shape about 5 mm thick.

 - Allow the underside to cook and when the bubbles that form on the top have popped, flip the pancake over and cook the other side.

-- Place the pancakes as they cook in a pile on a heat-proof plate, wrapped in a clean tea towel and keep warm in a low oven until ready to eat.
+- Repeat this process until all the batter has been used.
+But place the pancakes as they cook in a pile on a heat-proof plate, wrapped in a clean tea towel and keep warm in a low oven until ready to eat.

 - Add the sliced bananas to the pan and gently toss in the syrup, continuing to heat gently for a couple of minutes.